thekjarthur/qbe-assignment/README.md

 2. To run test cases, run `python app.py` and `poetry run pytest`

 # Development Notes
 My usual IDE is VSCODE.
 I created successive branches using `git branch branchname`.
 I used the VSCODE Source Control tool, rather than the `git status`, `git add` and `git commit -m commitmessage` sequences since it's easier to spot errors visually, and I can see the differences more visually.

 At each stage, I would run the server using `python app.py` and test it using Postman to make sure it was all running correctly.
 I used breakpoints and pdb where needed to ensure correct responses.

+I installed pre-commits and setup a few checks for import sorting, and code quality.
+Those can be ran manually using `pre-commit run --all-files`, and is automatically run on the Github Actions.